JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 What is meant by Head of the Line (HOL) blocking?

-- ```A queued datagram waiting for service at the front of a queue prevents other datagrams in queue from moving forward in the queue.```
+- &#x1F449;```A queued datagram waiting for service at the front of a queue prevents other datagrams in queue from moving forward in the queue.```
 - In a block error code, the first bytes of the code indicate the type of coding being used.
 - A queued datagram receiving service at the front of a queue prevents other datagrams in queue from receiving service.